iconify/iconify/packages/svelte/README.md

 ## License

-Svelte component is released with MIT license.
+The Svelte component is released with MIT license.

 © 2020 Vjacheslav Trushkin